Rachel Weisz biography

 In 2009, she put her trust in Chilean filmmaker Alejandro Amenabar and took on a role in his historical drama Agora (2010), then worked with director Peter Jackson on the supernatural drama The Lovely Bones (2010) opposite Mark Wahlberg.
 She followed this up with roles in The Whistleblower (2011), Dream House (2011), and The Deep Blue Sea (2012).
 She also starred in the fourth film of the Bourne franchise, The Bourne Legacy in 2012, followed by a starring turn in Fernando Meirelles' drama 360, and the fantasy reboot Oz: The Great and Powerful (2013).

-The award-winning actress can more recently be seen in the black comedy The Lobster (2015) opposite Colin Farrell, the romantic drama The Light Between Oceans (2016) starring Alicia Vikander and Michael Fassbender, the biopic Denial (2016), and the independent drama Complete Unknown (2016) alongside Michael Shannon.
+The award-winning actress can more recently be seen in the black comedy The Lobster (2015) opposite Colin Farrell, the romantic drama The Light Between Oceans (2016) starring Alicia Vikander and Michael Fassbender, the biopic Denial (2016), the independent drama Complete Unknown (2016) alongside Michael Shannon, and the mystery drama My Cousin Rachel (2017) with Sam Claflin.

 Weisz has a son, Henry, born 2006, with ex-boyfriend, director Darren Aronofsky.
 On June 22, 2011, she married Bond star Daniel Craig, whom she met while filming Dream House (2011). p>